|

 is what I used for the majority of my netatalk installations and should be

+fine for most people.
 There are several versions of Netatalk floating around these pages.
 The

 older package is Netatalk-1.4b2 which is good for classic Appletalk only setups.